fbpx

 Outline Performance Measurement

 Include measurable metrics to assess the performance of your maintenance services and field technicians.
-This could involve listing any relevant key performance indicators (KPIs) – such as response time, resolution time, and overall customer satisfaction.
+This could involve listing any relevant Key Performance Indicators (KPIs) – such as response time, resolution time, and overall customer satisfaction.

 Establish Communication Protocols